 of visitors to

-Another way you can donate is by making Friends of Whiskeytown, Inc. your selected charity on Smile.Amazon.com or in the app, just search smile.
+Another way you can donate is by making Friends of Whiskeytown, Inc. (FOWI) your selected charity on Smile.Amazon.com or in the app, just search smile.
 After that, a percentage of every qualifying purchase goes to support Friends.